 The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarship, tuition assistance, and other education support programs for corporations, foundations, associations, and individuals.
 Eligibility for individual programs is determined at the sole discretion of the sponsor, and eligible applications are reviewed by Scholarship America’s evaluation team.
 Awards are granted without regard to race, color, creed, religion, sexual orientation, gender, disability, or national origin.

-To apply, you must be a U.S. citizen or Permanent Resident.
-Non-U.S. citizens must submit a photocopy of their Permanent Resident Card.
-Student visas or temporary Employment Authorizations are not accepted (Applicants must be eligible for employment and must provide their Social Security Number.)
+To apply, you must be a U.S. citizen.
+Applicants must be eligible for employment and provide their Social Security number.

 Applicants will be notified of their status approximately 6 weeks after the submission deadline date for their specific program of interest.